afunnydev/tinysociety/content/articles/2018-10-31-tiny-house-laws-in-the-united-stats.md

 ## New York

-**Tiny House Friendly:**
+**Tiny House Friendly: 2/10**

 * Tiny house regulations and codes may vary by city, town, or county.
 * In the state of New York, temporary structures such as tiny houses are not permitted.

 While you can register a tiny house on wheels in New York, it doesn’t mean you are able to live in one full-time.
-The further away from major cities you are, the more likely you are able to make it work.
+The further away from major cities you are, the more likely you are able to live in your tiny home under the radar.

 ## North Carolina

-**Tiny House Friendly:**
+**Tiny House Friendly: 6/10**

 * Tiny house regulations and codes may vary by city, town, or county.
 * Wilmington, North Carolina: